-Fiscal 2009 Fiscal 2008 Increase (De ecrease) In As % In As % In Millions Net Sales Millions 1 4 1 Net Sales Millions % Charges related to refinancing \$ 5.2 0.3% \$ - - % \$ 5.2 NA
+Fiscal 2009 Fiscal 2008 Increase (Decrease) In As % In As % In Millions Net Sales Millions Net Sales Millions % Charges related to refinancing \$ 5.2 0.3% \$ - % \$ 5.2 NA

 In fiscal 2009, we incurred charges in connection with the refinancing of amounts borrowed under our prior senior secured credit facility.
 These charges included approximately \$4.0 million in write-offs of deferred financing fees and \$1.2 million of losses incurred as a result of the termination of certain interest rate swap agreements.